 Transport from major London airports (Gatwick, Heathrow, Stansted) is straightforward via express train and Underground.

 The student body is not traditional secondary school peers.
-You will be choosing a college where approximately 40% are international students, where 20% to 30% are on retake programmes, and where class composition changes as students join, leave, and progress.
+You will be choosing a college with a significant international cohort, where a large majority of pupils speak English as an additional language, where many students are on retake programmes, and where class composition changes as students join, leave, and progress.
 This is not a tight-knit peer group that remains stable across five years.
 For families expecting a conventional secondary school community, David Game may feel transient.

 Examination performance data must be contextualised.
 The college's GCSE rankings reflect the fact that many GCSE students here are retakes and international students sitting GCSE for entry to A-level elsewhere.
 A-level performance is considerably stronger.
 Raw percentages of A*-A grades should not be compared directly with traditional secondary schools where cohorts are more stable.